-(1) Each residence and/or building under separate ownership must be provided with a single and separate water service connection and water meter except under special conditions as determined by the District.
-Except as provided below, two or more buildings under one ownership and on the same lot or parcel of land shall be supplied by a single water meter.
+- (1) Each residence and/or building under separate ownership must be provided with a single and separate water service connection and water meter except under special conditions as determined by the District.
+Except as provided below, two or more buildings under one ownership and on the same lot or parcel of land must be supplied by a single water meter.
+A separate landscape irrigation meter is required for a property under the conditions described in Section 4.16. - (2) The District reserves the right to limit the number of buildings, such as apartments, or the area of land under one ownership to be supplied by one water service connection and water meter. - (3) Except for a condominium building, not more than one water meter for domestic or commercial supply shall be installed for one building, except under special conditions as determined by the District. - (4) A water service connection and water meter must not be used to supply adjoining property of a different owner, or to supply property of the same owner across a street or alley. - (5) When property provided with a water service connection and water meter is subdivided, that connection and meter will be considered as serving the lot or parcel of land that it directly or first enters.
+Additional water mains and/or service lines will be required for all subdivided areas in accordance with these Rules and Regulations.

-- (2) The District reserves the right to limit the number of buildings, such as apartments or the area of land under one ownership to be supplied by one water service connection and water meter. - (3) Except for a condominium building, not more than one water meter for domestic or commercial supply shall be installed for one building, except under special conditions as determined by the District. - (4) A water service connection and water meter shall not be used to supply adjoining property of a different owner, or to supply property of the same owner across a street or alley. - (5) When property provided with a water service connection and water meter is subdivided, such connection and meter shall be considered as serving the lot or parcel of land that it directly or first enters.
-Additional water mains and/or service lines will be required for all subdivided areas in accordance with these Rules and Regulations. - (6) All water used on any premises where a meter is installed must pass through the meter.
-Customers shall be held responsible and charged for all water passing through their meters. - (7) Every water service shall be equipped with an angle curb stop or wheel valve on the inlet side of the meter; such valve or angle curb stop being intended exclusively for the use of the District in controlling the water supply through the water service line.
-If the curb stop or wheel valve is damaged by the customer's use to an extent requiring replacement, such replacement shall be at the customer's expense. - (8) If the customer's rate of consumption results in excessive wear of the meter, or is such that the meter is unable to measure the flow of water accurately, the District may increase the size of the meter and require payment of the actual cost of installing the new meter.
+- (6) All water used on any premises where a meter is installed must pass through the meter.
+Customers will be held responsible and charged for all water passing through their meters. - (7) Every water service will be equipped with an angle curb stop or wheel valve on the inlet side of the meter; that valve or angle curb stop is intended exclusively for the use of the District in controlling the water supply through the water service line.
+If the curb stop or wheel valve is damaged by the customer's use to an extent requiring replacement, that replacement will be at the customer's expense. - (8) If the customer's rate of consumption results in excessive wear of the meter, or is such that the meter is unable to measure the flow of water accurately, the District may increase the size of the meter and require payment of the actual cost of installing the new meter. - (9) Fire protection systems must not be supplied through District meters that serve more than one residential unit. - (10) As of July 1, 2018, water meter service lines must not be combined, connected or looped on the customer side.
+Private or customer side service lines must be kept independent from other service lines and supply independently plumbed zones within the same building.
+Any water meter service lines that were combined, connected, or looped on the customer side and permitted by the District prior to July 1, 2018 will be considered legal non-conforming uses and may remain (subject to permit) unless and until the property is redeveloped.

-4.5.2 Lateral Sewers
+4.5.2 Lower Laterals